-ANDOVER, MA (WHDH) - Three coaches for the Andover High School boys hockey team are on paid administrative leave due to an investigation into their coaching practice.
+ANDOVER, MASS.
+(WHDH) - Three coaches for the Andover High School boys hockey team are on paid administrative leave due to an investigation into their coaching practice.

 Andover High School Principal Philip Conrad said he received information that certain coaching practices may have been used that are “not in the best interests of our student athletes.”
 The Department of Children and Families is now investigating.

 “The safety and well-being of our students is our most important priority, and I am disheartened to hear of the allegations against members of our coaching staff,” said Conrad.

 Conrad did not elaborate on what happened but sources told 7News the coaches did not let the team eat for 12 hours after they lost a game in western Massachusetts.